Mallory Freeberg, PhD

 Hello, and Welcome!

-Currently I am Coordinator for the European Genome-phenome Archive (EGA), a controlled access resource for managing sensitive human data.
-I am based at EMBL’s European Bioinformatics Institute based in Cambridge, UK.
-I am responsible for delivery of EGA services and coordinating the EGA roadmap with our collaborators to support our strategic goals.
-Prior to becoming Coordinator, I was the Project Lead for coordinating archive and distribution of whole genome sequencing data from the UK Biobank resource.
+Previously, I was Coordinator for the European Genome-phenome Archive (EGA), a controlled access resource for managing sensitive human omics data.
+I was responsible for delivery of EGA services and coordinating projects with our collaborators to support our strategic goals.
+Prior to this, I was the EGA Project Lead for coordinating archive and distribution of nearly 20PB of whole genome sequencing data from the UK Biobank resource.
 I joined EMBL-EBI in 2017 as part of the Human Cell Atlas (HCA) Data Coordination Platform team, where I developed the HCA metadata standard and worked closely with data generators to submit the first single cell sequencing datasets to the HCA.

 How did I get here :question: